electron/electron/docs/api/browser-window.md

 * `code` String
 * `userGesture` Boolean - Default false

 Evaluates `code` in page.
-If `userGesture` is set will simulate user gesture.
+If `userGesture` is set will create user gesture context, HTML api like `requestFullScreen` which require user action can take advantage of this option for automation.

 ### WebContents.setAudioMuted(muted)